-The development concept for the Grane oil field in the North Sea includes an integrated quarters, processing and drilling platform with a bottom fixed steel jacket.
+The development concept for the Grane oil field in the North Sea includes integrated living quarters, and processing and drilling platform standing on a bottom-fixed steel jacket.

 The platform is located about 185 kilometres west of Haugesund.
-Water depth at the platform location is 127 metres.
+The water depth at the platform location is 127 metres.

 Hydro discovered the field in 1991, and production started on 23 September 2003.

 The oil in the Grane field is of a different type, found in younger geological formations than what we are used to on the NCS.
 Specifically, the Grane oil was deposited around 60 million years ago in sandstone from the Tertiary period.

 When the Grane field came on stream, recoverable reserves were estimated at 700 million barrels of oil.
 The recoverable volumes have grown compared with the estimates in the PDO and amount to around 950 million barrels of oil, based on the 2021 plan.

 The Svalin field is tied into the Grane platform.
 Svalin is situated 6 km southwest of Grane and consists of one well from the Grane platform and a subsea template linked to the Grane platform by pipeline.
 The field came on stream on 24 March 2014.